misiektoja/lastfm_monitor/docs/configuration.md

 lastfm_monitor --set-smtp-password
 ```

 The command signs in to the configured mail server and writes the password only if the server accepts it.
 Nothing is sent.
 Configure `SMTP_HOST`, `SMTP_USER`, `SENDER_EMAIL` and `RECEIVER_EMAIL` first, since the sign-in needs them.
+An exported `SMTP_PASSWORD` wins over the saved one at startup, so the command says so after saving rather than leaving you with a value the next run will not read.

 Verify your SMTP settings by using `--send-test-email` flag (the tool will try to send a test email notification):